 If your application for a visa to visit, enter or stay in Australia is refused, you may be able to appeal the decision.

-The Migration and Refugee Division of the Administrative Appeals Tribunal can hear appeals of decisions about protection visas and general visa applications if all of the following apply:
+The Administrative Review Tribunal can hear appeals of decisions about protection visas and general visa applications.
+This includes decisions by the Department of Home Affairs not to revoke the cancellation of a visa on character grounds.

 Applying for review at the Tribunal – refusal of a protection visa